nirs/blkhash/README.md

 The `blksum` command computes message digest for disk images, similar to standard tools like `sha256sum`.

-Unlike standard tools, `blksum`:

-- Understands image format - compute a checksum of the guest visible data
+Why use `blksum`?

-- Much faster - up to 4 orders of magnitude faster compared with standard tools
+- Much faster - up to 4 orders of magnitude faster compared with common tools such as `sha256sum`.
+- Support `qcow2` and `raw` image formats - images with same content but different format have the same checksum.
-- Support multiple sources - file, block device, pipe, NBD URL
+- Support multiple sources - file, block device, pipe, or NBD URL
-- Configurable digest algorithms - using any digest algorithm from `openssl`
+- Configurable digest algorithms - using `BLAKE3`, `SHA256` or other
+  digest algorithms provided by `openssl`

-Here is a graph comparing `blksum` and `sha256sum` throughput in GiB/s:
+Here is a graph showing `blksum` throughput in GiB/s using `SHA256` digest algorithm:

 ![blksum performance](media/blksum-qcow2.png)